 UE Roll 2Full Review

 Besides that, it hasn’t changed much.
-It’s still IPX7 certified so you can submerge it in water and also has the handy bungee cord on the back for hanging it.
-On the downside playback controls are limited to only the + and – buttons for adjusting volume, but you can connect up to 8 other UE speakers together via the free app.
-So if you’re looking for party speakers for you and your friends, getting a few of these might not be such a bad idea.
+It’s still IPX7-certified, so you can submerge it in water.
+For something a little different, it has a handy bungee cord on the back for hanging it.
+On the downside, playback controls are limited to only volume adjustments, but you can connect up to eight other UE speakers via the free app.
+So if you’re looking for party speakers for you and your friends, getting a few of these might be a good idea.

-Sony has had plenty of success in a number of different tech categories, and audio is no different.
-Though they get plenty of acknowledgment for their headphones, they also have some really good speakers that sometimes slip under the radar such as the SRSXB2.
-This is a small and compact speaker that doesn’t aim to be the most durable, like some other speakers on this list.
-Instead Sony decided to focus on two aspects of the speaker: sound and design.
-And they succeeded in both.
-The “XB” in the name stands for “Extra Bass” and while this does have a little more of a punch in the low end, it doesn’t negatively effect the sound.
-At $100 and above, there might be better options than this speaker.
+Though they get plenty of acknowledgment for their headphones, Sony also has some really good speakers that sometimes slip under the radar, such as the SRSXB2.
+This is a compact speaker that doesn’t aim to be the most durable, like some others on this list.
+Instead, Sony decided to focus on two aspects of the speaker: sound and design, and they succeeded in both.
+The “XB” in the name stands for “Extra Bass.”
+While this does have a little more of a punch in the low end, it doesn’t negatively effect the sound.

-But because you can usually find it under $100 at around $70, it’s a great option.
+But because you can usually find it around $50 now, it’s a great option.
 Design-wise Sony went with a rounded pill-like design that makes it looks kind of like an alarm clock.
-The speakers are also aimed slightly upwards which makes it perfect for setting down at a desk or bedside table and you’ll get roughly 12 hours of battery life out of it.
-Sony also threw in a few nifty features as well.
-You can easily connect to it via NFC as long as you have a compatible device and if you want to step it up a notch, you can sync it with another SBSXB2 using “Double mode”.
+The speakers are also aimed slightly upwards which makes it perfect for setting down at a desk or bedside table, and you’ll get roughly 12 hours of battery life out of it.
+Sony also threw in a few nifty features.
+You can easily connect to it via NFC as long as you have a compatible device.
+Want to step things up?
+You can sync it with another SBSXB2 using “double mode.”
 If a modern design and a good sound are your top priorities, this speaker might be the one for you.

-The Soundcore Sport is a great little speaker, but if you don’t mind spending just a few more dollars you can get the Anker SoundCore Sport XL which is definitely what we’d consider bang for your buck.
-You can usually find it for about $59 and it’s plenty more speaker than you’re probably used to at this price point.
-It’s a tough and durable speaker with an IP67 certification that lets it withstand submersion up to 1m.
-Anker also touts that it’s shock resistant and though you probably shouldn’t go testing this extensively, it’s good to know that it can at least survive a drop or two.
+The SoundCore Sport is one of many great Bluetooth speakers under $100, but if you don’t mind spending just a few more dollars you can get the Anker SoundCore Sport XL.
+You can usually find it for about $69, making it worthy of one of our best picks for the best Bluetooth speakers under $100.
+It’s a tough and durable speaker with an IP67 certification that lets it withstand submersion up to 1 meter.
+Anker also touts that it’s shock resistant.
+Though you probably shouldn’t go testing this extensively, it’s good to know that it can at least survive a drop or two.

-Up top are a few playback controls so you can adjust volume, pause or resume music, and also skip to the next track.
-On the back you’ll also find a small exposed passive bass radiator that adds some extra power to the low end and at average volume you can squeeze out about 15 hours of constant playback which isn’t too bad.
-Overall, this is one of the best values you’ll find in the durable speaker category and it’s just slightly over $60.
+Up top are a few playback controls so you can adjust volume, pause or resume music, and skip to the next track.
+On the back you’ll find a small, exposed passive-bass radiator that adds some extra power to the low-end, and at average volume, you can squeeze out about 15 hours of constant playback, which isn’t too bad.
+Overall, this is one of the best values that you’ll find in the durable speaker category.

 There are tons of Bluetooth speakers in the world so we’ll update this list whenever one deserving the title of “Best” reaches our ears.
-If you have any suggestions or feel we missed a quality device be sure to let us know so we can check it out for ourselves.
+If you have any suggestions or feel we missed a quality Bluetooth speaker under $100, be sure to let us know.
 Who knows, your recommendation might pop up on the updated list.

 Didn’t find what you were looking for checkout these best lists: